How to Install Telnet on Debian 13, 12 and 11

 sudo apt install telnet

-After the install finishes, confirm that APT marked the client package as installed:
+After the install finishes, confirm that APT marked the client package as installed.
+Relevant lines from Debian 13 look like this:

 apt-cache policy telnet